AndrejLukic815/Andrej-portfolio.github.io/My_Resume.md

 In 2020 I got a degree in my profession as after on year on probation work I had to take an exam for this position.

+When 2021 came along I started to participate in 6 month long education about Game Devlopment.

+1 of August 2021 I finished education and got a diplome in Game Devlopment.

 ---

 ## My accomplishments